 5.7.
 Visibility Check

-This section describes how PostgreSQL performs a visibility check, which is the process of selecting heap tuples of the appropriate versions in a given transaction.
-This section also describes how PostgreSQL prevents the anomalies defined in the ANSI SQL-92 Standard: Dirty Reads, Repeatable Reads and Phantom Reads.
+This section describes the visibility check process in PostgreSQL.
+This process selects heap tuples of the appropriate versions for a given transaction.
+This section also explains how PostgreSQL prevents the anomalies defined in the ANSI SQL-92 Standard: Dirty Reads, Non-Repeatable Reads, and Phantom Reads.

 5.7.1.
 Visibility Check

-Figure 5.10 shows a scenario to describe the visibility check.
+Figure 5.10 illustrates a scenario for the visibility check.

 Figure 5.10.
 Scenario to describe visibility check.

-In the scenario shown in Figure 5.10, SQL commands are executed in the following time sequence.
+In the scenario shown in Figure 5.10, SQL commands execute in the following sequence:

 • T1: Start transaction (txid 200)